 Category B: Behaviors related to School Operations (BSO)

 These behaviors interfere with the daily operation of school procedures.
 Recommended responses to these behaviors for elementary and secondary students range from level one to level three.
-These behaviors should not involve or bereport to law enforcement.
+These behaviors do not require a report to law enforcement.

 Altering an official document or record